brmson/yodaqa/README.md

 on a 32-bit system.
 By default, YodaQA will try to use *half* of the logical CPU cores available; set the YODAQA_N_THREADS environment variable to change the number of threads used.

+It is also possible to let YodaQA answer many questions at once, e.g. to measure the performance; use ``./gradlew tsvgs`` to feed YodaQA the curated testing dataset from data/eval/.
+(See also data/eval/README.md for more details, and a convenient wrapper script ``train-and-eval.sh``.)
+To connect YodaQA to IRC, see ``contrib/irssi-brmson-pipe.pl``.

 ## Data Sources